saraheldawody/codewars-python-solutions/Python/readme.md

-# Codewars Python Solutions
+# Problem Solving using Python

-This repository contains Python solutions to various coding challenges from [Codewars](www.codewars.com/r/ykU6Dg).
+This folder contains Python solutions to various coding challenges from [Codewars](www.codewars.com/r/ykU6Dg).
 Each script in this repository solves a specific problem, with examples provided to demonstrate the solution.
-As I continue solving more challenges, I'll keep adding them to this repo.

 ## Table of Contents